-San Antonio, the second largest city in Texas, recently celebrated its Tricentennial celebration in 2018.
-Widely known tourist attractions include: the Alamo, the five-time NBA champion SPURS basketball team, delicious Tex-Mex cuisine, the 750 ft.
-Hemisphere Tower and its River Walk, which runs through the downtown area.
-SABIFF’s expansion of arts, culture and storytelling through Black films adds to the city’s commitment to diversity and inclusion events.
-SABIFF, a division of Forward Progress Arts & Entertainment, is excited to shine the spotlight, turn up the volume, bring on the action and showcase exceptional works created by-for-about people of African descent.
+SA is hailed as the 7th largest city in the United States, and 'military city.'
+The second largest city in Texas, SA is widely known for tourist attractions which include: the Alamo, the five-time NBA champion SPURS basketball team, delicious Tex-Mex cuisine, the 750 ft.
+Hemisphere Tower, and its beautiful River Walk, which runs through the downtown area.
+SA is an up & coming city full of possibility and exploration.
+SABIFF’s expansion of the arts, culture, and storytelling through Black films, adds to the city’s commitment to broaden diversity and inclusion.
+SABIFF, now in our 3rd year, is excited to shine the spotlight, turn up the volume, stream in on-line engagements, and showcase exceptional works created by-for-about people of African descent.